jaredly/j2/nore/Roadmap.md

 - [ ] ahhhhh ok so I do in fact have to stop editing things in-place, so that I can do an undo stack. yeah that makes sense.
+	- [ ] um command pattern? maybe? idk probably.
+		- "Replace node"
+		- "Delete node"

 BEFORE I get too far, let's make sure UNDO/REDO is a thing

+OHHHKKKK I guess I want a central command pattern. fine. then I can just pop any modified map nodes into an object, along with the current selection state. that'll be nice.

 #### Second Step: IDE features, autocomplete, etc.